 For teaching cause and effect and for other fun and educational activities see the free software at the Priory Woods website.

 Headsprout.
-Good site to use following Aliens and Paint but just the first few uses are free.
+Good site to use following Aliens and Paint.

 No Brainer 2 is a simple but intense quiz game.
 With Camera Mouse running, move your head up-and-down for Yes and side-to-side for No.

 Herbi Speaks free boardmaker.

 Nick Jr. Games (Diego's Puzzle Pyramid, Max Bowling, Dora's Bingo)